bbauska/meta-react-basics/README.md

 Here is the output from the solution code for the App.js file:

-![The output of the completed \'Creating and importing components\' exercise.](./images/image041.png){width="5.0in" height="1.220472440944882in"}
+![The output of the completed &apos;Creating and importing components&apos;
+exercise.](./images/image041.png){width="5.0in"
+height="1.220472440944882in"}